jkelin/TribesRevengeance/downloads/customization/quickchats.md

 permalink: /downloads/customization/quickchats/
 ---

-# Quickchats

-* * *

 On this page you will find all available quickchats for Tribes Vengeance.
 Click on the name of the given quickchat to start downloading.
 Be sure to read the given description and/or the accompanied readme file.
-If you are in need of (more) assistance, please [CONTACT US](/contact.html).
+If you are in need of (more) assistance, please [CONTACT US](/contact).